riskable/void_switch/README.md

-# void_switch
+# Void Switch OpenSCAD
-3D printable magnetic separation contactless key switch and stabilizers (OpenSCAD and Kicad files)
+3D printable magnetic separation contactless key switch and stabilizers (OpenSCAD files).
+For the Kicad files see the void_switch_kicad repo.